smehringer/SViper/README.md

             ~~~~

 ### Contact
-If you have any questions write me a mail: svenja.mehringer[AT]gmail.com
+If you have any questions don't hesitate to contact me: svenja.mehringer[AT]gmail.com